 Jane Fonda and Lily Tomlin were so incredible inspiring (and hilarious), reminding us of the fact that we’ve all got to step outside of our own bubbles to help our community.
 In case you ever wondered, the sheer comedy and chemistry between the 2 of them is truly as authentic as it can be!

-Some of the speakers included a 17 year old peer educator and first generation Nigerian-American, sharing her story of feeling like an outsider at times when facing the disconnect that stems from the difference in cultural values.
-I immediately thought about my life growing up as a first generation Liberian-American where the conversation with your parents about teen sex and prevention was as simple as, “Don’t You DARE!”
+Some of the speakers included a 17 year old peer educator and first generation Nigerian-American girl.
+She shared her story of feeling like an outsider at times when facing the disconnect that stems from the difference in cultural values.
+I immediately thought about my life growing up as a first generation Liberian-American.
+The conversation with my parents about teen sex and prevention was as simple as, “Don’t You DARE!”

-Another touching story came from a teacher who shared a story of one of her students who became a teen mom and was so determined to excel she went so far as to request and complete all of her assignments while on maternity leave, returned to school, but then unfortunately had to quit permanently after winter break because she could not find childcare.
+Another touching story came from a teacher about how one of her students who became a teen mom.
+She shared how the student was so determined to excel, she requested and completed all of her assignments while on maternity leave.
+Unfortunately, after returning to school, she had to quit permanently after winter break because she could not find childcare.
 Heartbreaking!

 Just some celebrity supporters who were in attendance last night included Julius Erving (Dr. J), Keshia Knight Pulliam, and CeeLo Green.

-Lastly, Suzanne Malveaux interviewed Jane Fonda and Lily Tomlin about their passion behind GCAPP, as well as their hilarious new Netflix series, Grace and Frankie and how its recurring themes of female empowerment, sexuality, and self-discovery tie into the core work of the organization.
+Lastly, Suzanne Malveaux interviewed Jane Fonda and Lily Tomlin about their passion behind GCAPP.
+Also, their hilarious new Netflix series, Grace and Frankie and how its recurring themes of female empowerment, sexuality, and self-discovery tie into the core work of the organization.

 PS.
 If you haven’t seen Grace and Frankie yet, it’s certainly binge-worthy.
 We even got an exclusive look at some of the hilarious outtakes from Grace and Frankie.